 Wait, what just happened?

 Jordan Peele's Us in now theaters, where it's had a tremendous opening weekend at the box office.
 In our review, we called out Us's horror pedigree.
 "If Get Out was a victim of the 'is it really horror?' question, Jordan Peele made sure Us wouldn't fall for the same trick.
 This is a horror movie through and through, full of references to everything from Friday the 13th and Night of the Living Dead to more recent fare like Black Swan."

 But for all that Jordan Peele's latest movie straddles horror genre lines, it's also arguably a pretty intense mystery.
 It's full of puzzling questions and riddles drenched in symbolism laid out for audiences to work through.
-It's definitely the sort of movie you'll need to process a little once you've seen it--and we think that's a great thing
+It's definitely the sort of movie you'll need to process a little once you've seen it--and we think that's a great thing.

 So naturally, that means we also we left the theater with some burning questions--everything from just what the movie is really about, to who the villains actually are.
 We did our best to find all the answers we could--though some required a little more thinking than others.
 And of course, the ending specifically is worth examining closely.
 You'll find all of this below.

 Obviously, major Us spoilers from here on out, so please, watch yourself.